Recommended Books

 But their symptom descriptions and management suggestions are still beneficial, even if the labels have changed.
 (I’ve omitted anything that could really lead you astray.)

-Please note, according to The Ehlers-Danlos Society (TEDS) who appointed themselves the authority on all things EDS and Hypermobility in 2016, the former diagnoses of HMS, JHS and BJHS are all now technically obsoleted and rolled up into either the forms of EDS including hEDS, or the new forms of the new category called Hypermobility Spectrum Disorders invented for those who don’t quite meet the newly tightened hEDS criteria.
+Please note, according to The Ehlers-Danlos Society (TEDS) who appointed themselves the authority on all things EDS and Hypermobility in 2016, the former diagnoses of HMS, JHS and BJHS are all now technically obsoleted and rolled up into either the forms of EDS including hEDS, or the new forms of the new category called Hypermobility Spectrum Disorders invented for those who don’t quite meet the newly tightened hEDS criteria since 2017.

 This is not universally accepted though, so doctors in different areas of the world may still refer to older terms and criteria either from lack of updated knowledge, or just by choice despite all of the Society’s efforts to bring everyone into this paradigm worldwide.